 Control Chicken Winter Egg Production With Artificial Light

-Another method chicken-keepers can use to obtain eggs throughout winter is to add artificial light to increase day length.
-A chicken needs approximately 14 hours of daylight to stimulate her pituitary gland such that her ovaries release an egg.
+Another method chicken keepers can use to obtain eggs throughout winter is to add artificial light to increase the day length.
+A chicken needs approximately 14 hours of daylight to stimulate its pituitary gland such that its ovaries release an egg.
 During the winter in the US, the average amount of daylight is about 9.5 hours, so there is insufficient light to cause an egg to be released.
 But, if artificial light is supplied such that chickens receive 14 – 16 hours of light every day, many hens will produce throughout winter.
 Even dual-purpose birds that have completed a fall molt will typically start laying again in winter when artificial light is supplied.